-Only five years after the previous ‘Spider-Man’ franchise ended, ‘The Amazing Spider-Man’ attempts to be a fresh and slightly darker retelling of the superhero’s classic origin story, yet sadly falls pretty flat.
-Feeling too similar to the previous franchise as well as never really perfecting any of the interesting ideas the film introduces.
+Only five years after the previous ‘Spider-Man’ franchise ended, ‘The Amazing Spider-Man’ attempts to be a fresh and slightly darker reboot of the superhero’s classic origin story, yet sadly falls pretty flat.
+Feeling too similar to the previous franchise as well as never really perfecting any of the interesting ideas the film introduces itself.

 Aside from the new focus on his lost parents, the story is far too similar to what we have seen before.
-Featuring all the classic scenes of ‘Peter’ beating up criminals, making his iconic costume (which now has an unpleasant redesign) and of course, witnessing his ‘Uncle Ben’s death.
+Featuring all the classic scenes of ‘Peter:’ beating up criminals, making his iconic costume (which now has an unpleasant redesign) and of course, witnessing his ‘Uncle Ben’s death.
 This can make the story feel very bland and predictable for the majority of it’s run-time, if the film was to come out many years after ‘Spider-Man 3’, then perhaps it wouldn’t have been as bad.
-But of course, Sony wanted to keep the rights to the Marvel character, and so had to rush a new remake out.
+But due to Sony wanting to keep the rights to the Marvel character, a new remake had to be rushed out.

 ‘Peter Parker’ is this time portrayed by Andrew Garfield (The Social Network, Hacksaw Ridge), and overall I think he does a decent job here.
-While this version of the character isn’t super memorable, he does portray the character as a nervous and awkward yet still likeable teenager, despite looking a little too old for the character’s actual age.
-The rest of the cast are also fine, Emma Stone, Sally Field and Rhys Ifans all do a decent job, but are never really given anything interesting to do within the story.
+As while this version of the character isn’t incredibly memorable, he does portray the character as a nervous and awkward yet still likeable teenager, despite looking a little too old for the character’s actual age.
+The rest of the cast of Emma Stone, Sally Field and Rhys Ifans also all do a decent job within the film, but are never really given anything interesting to do when it comes to the story.

-The cinematography by John Schwartzman is nothing outstanding, but it does stay at a decent level throughout the film.
-However, this is easily redeemed by the great chemistry between Andrew Garfield and Emma Stone, with Emma portraying ‘Gwen Stacey’ (‘Peter Parker’s first love interest), all of their scenes together are very funny and very charming.
-These scenes really reminded me of director Mark Webb’s other film: ‘(500) Days of Summer’.
+The cinematography by John Schwartzman is nothing outstanding, as aside from the unique P.O.V. shots from ‘Spider-Man’s perspective, the cinematography mostly just stays at a decent level throughout the film.
+However, this is easily redeemed by one of the best elements of the film for me, the great chemistry between Andrew Garfield and Emma Stone.
+As Emma Stone portrays: ‘Gwen Stacey’ (‘Peter Parker’s first love interest) all of their scenes together are very funny and charming, reminding me very heavily of director Mark Webb’s first film: ‘(500) Days of Summer’.

-Although I initially gave this film a lower rating, the actual filmmaking on display here isn’t terrible, and what the film does well such as: the great chemistry between the lead actors, ‘Spider-Man’s P.O.V. shots and the occasional entertaining action scene, I simply can’t ignore.
-Overall a 5/10, check this one out if you’re a huge fan of the character.
-If not though, your not missing out on anything.
+Although I initially gave this film a lower rating, the actual filmmaking on display here isn’t terrible, and what the film does well such as: great chemistry between the lead cast, ‘Spider-Man’s spectacular P.O.V. shots and the occasional entertaining action scene, I simply can’t ignore.
+Overall, a 5/10, maybe check this one out if you’re a huge fan of the character, if not, you’re not missing out on much.